technomancy/grenchman/README.md

 You will need to
 [install opam](http://opam.ocamlpro.com/doc/Quick_Install.html) and
 OCaml 4.x to be able to build Grenchman.
+You'll also need `libffi` as well as `libreadline-dev` (sometimes called `readline-devel` on RPM systems).

 If you're not sure whether you have 4.x installed or not, you can check with: